SukruthMS/SukruthMS/README.md

 Hi there!
 I'm Sukruth M S
 ======================================================================================================================================================

- 💼 Software Developer |  🎓 Pursuing Master's in Computer Science at Northeastern University
+ 💼 Software Developer |  🎓 Master's in Computer Science from Northeastern University
 ----------------------------------------------------------------------------------------------

 🚀 Ambitious engineer with a passion for problem solving in computer science and on a mission to drive innovation in the world of software development.